 It appears once again to have been Costanza Colonna who arranged for Caravaggio to be able to leave Sicily and return to Naples.
 She was working with Scipione Borghese, the Pope’s nephew and a keen collector of Caravaggio’s work, to enable Caravaggio to obtain a pardon from the Pope in Rome.
 It seems that she had already obtained, at least, an unofficial pardon from de Wignacourt in Malta.

-In the middle of September Caravaggio went back to Naples and went to stay in the Colonna palace at Chiaia.
-Once he was back in Naples, he found himself once more in great demand but he continued to worry about his safety.
-This worry was not unfounded and one night, after a visit to a tavern, Caravaggio was attacked ad badly wounded by a group of armed men.
+In the middle of September, Caravaggio went back to Naples and went to stay in the Colonna palace at Chiaia.
+Once he was back in Naples, he found himself again in great demand but he continued to worry about his safety.
+This worry was not unfounded and one night, after a visit to a tavern, Caravaggio was attacked and badly wounded by a group of armed men.

-The identity of his attackers has not been established but one possibility is that the man responsible was the same one wounded in the fight on Malta.
-For him to take revenge could be seen in that society as an act of honour.
-Caravaggio was cut on the face, a common form of “honour” revenge.
+The identity of his attackers has not been established but one possibility is that the man responsible was the same one wounded in the fight in Malta.
+For him to take revenge could be seen as an act of honour.
+Caravaggio was cut on the face, a common form of ‘honour’ revenge.
 This appears to have been a premeditated act: three men to hold him down while a fourth marked his face.

 The Return to Rome…

-On the 9th of July, 1610, Caravaggio set out for Rome.
-He boarded a sailing boat with a captain previously used for transporting some of his paintings.
+On the 9th July, 1610, Caravaggio set out for Rome.
+He boarded a sailing boat previously used for transporting some of his paintings.
 Caravaggio must have felt that his troubles were over.
 Unfortunately, the boat made a routine stop at the port of Palo where Caravaggio once more found himself in trouble.
 He was arrested, for reasons unclear, and imprisoned.
-By the time he was released the boat had sailed with three of his paintings: paintings he needed to secure his safety in Rome.
+By the time he was released the boat had sailed away with three of his paintings – paintings he needed to secure his safety in Rome.